On approximating shortest paths in weighted triangular tessellations: Discussion and future work

 \section{Discussion and future work}

-We presented upper bounds on the ratio between the lengths of three types of weighted shortest paths in a triangular tessellation.
+We presented bounds on the ratio between the lengths of three types of weighted shortest paths in a triangular tessellation.
 The fact that a compact grid graph such as $G_{6\text{corner}}$ guarantees an error bound of $\approx 15\%$, regardless of weights used, justifies its widespread use in applications in areas such as gaming and simulation, where performance is a priority over accuracy.

 Our analysis techniques, presented here for triangular grids, can also be applied to obtain upper bounds for the same ratios in the other two types of regular tessellations, square and hexagonal.
+In particular, we recently proved upper bounds of $ R = \frac{2}{\sqrt{2+\sqrt{2}}} $ for weighted square cells \cite{SquaresEuroCG}, and $ R = \frac{3}{2} $ when we only allow movement along the edges of an hexagonal tessellation~\cite{HexagonsYRF}.
 The main differences lie in the exact definition of the crossing paths and the weakly simple polygons.
-Our techniques can also be used to derive upper bounds for another type of grid graphs, where the vertices are cell centers instead of corners (see, e.g.,~\cite{Bound3,Nash}).
+Our techniques can also be used to derive upper bounds for another type of grid graph, where the vertices are cell centers instead of corners (see, e.g.,~\cite{bailey2015path,Bound3,Nash}).